An Alternative Trajectory for Generative AI: Building blocks of domain-specific superintelligence

 As the demand for structured knowledge representation has grown, various methods have emerged to automatically extract and construct KGs from unstructured data.
 These approaches can be categorized into three main groups: task-specific natural language processing (NLP) pipelines, triple embedding-based techniques, and LLM-based extraction.

-Traditional task-specific NLP methods rely on sequentially chaining machine learning components, such as named entity recognition, coreference resolution, and relation extraction~\citep{Jaradeh2023}.
-Whereas these pipelines can achieve the targeted accuracy, they require extensive feature engineering, sophisticated text-preprocessing heuristics, and deep domain expertise~\citep{brissette2024LLMKG}.
+Traditional NLP methods sequentially chain machine learning components, such as named entity recognition, coreference resolution, and relation extraction~\citep{Jaradeh2023}.
+However, they require extensive feature engineering, sophisticated text-preprocessing heuristics, and deep domain expertise~\citep{brissette2024LLMKG}.
 Furthermore, supervised models within these pipelines require massive, domain-specific labeled datasets, making the extraction process labor-intensive and difficult to scale.
 Alternatively, triple embedding-based approaches map KG structures into vector spaces to predict missing links and infer new relations~\citep{ns_methods_kg_reasoning}.
 However, since these methods primarily operate on localized triple patterns, they struggle with multi-hop dependencies, ontological constraints, and external semantic integration~\citep{reasoning_over_kg_with_logic_2025}.
-They are also limited to the relations, attributes, and ontology of the training KG, which makes it hard to generalize across different KGs.
+They are also limited to the relations, attributes, and ontology of the training KG, making it hard to generalize across different KGs.

-Due to the limitations of traditional NLP and embedding models, recent KG extraction research has shifted towards using LLMs to generate relational knowledge through targeted prompting~\citep{LLM_for_kg_construction, LI2025104769}.
-Although LLMs offer impressive flexibility and ease of deployment, their use in KG extraction remains unreliable for rigorous, domain-specific applications.
-A central limitation is their sensitivity to prompt formulation.
-Relation extraction accuracy and output consistency can vary substantially in response to minor syntactic changes or small shifts in task framing~\citep{cao-2021-knowledgeable, mousavi-etal-2024-dyknow}.
-Methods such as RAG attempt to ground model outputs and reduce this instability.
-However, they introduce additional failure modes, including conflicts between the retrieved evidence and the internal parametric knowledge of the model, as well as error propagation from imperfect retrieval systems~\citep{DBLP:conf/aaai/0013XXZJC0W25}.